razinShk/Scan-med-remind/docs/NURSE_CONNECT.md

 ### Accepting/Rejecting Requests
 1. Navigate to Nurse Connect > Received tab
-2. View pending requests
+2. View pending requests with medication information
 3. Accept or reject each request

 ### Viewing Shared Medications
-1. Shared medications appear in the standard medication list
-2. They are labeled with the sender's name
-3. Regular reminders are received for these medications
+1. Navigate to Nurse Connect > Shared tab
+2. View all medications shared with you
+3. Toggle reminder settings for each medication
+4. Tap refresh to update the list

+### Managing Active Connections
+1. Patients can see all their active nurse connections in the "Send" tab
+2. Nurses can see all their active patient connections in the "Received" tab
+3. Both can remove connections with the X button

 ## Security & Privacy